gaugaudu45/debank-seed-checker/README.md

 List of seeds - list of seeds to check.
 Works with 12 and 24 word seeds.

 ### Compilation
-There is compilation error with NBitcoin lib.
-Use x86 compilation for stable work.
+There is compilation error with NBitcoin lib. **Use release x86 compilation for stable work**.

 ### Todo
 These things will be added later: